rohanbhangui/visual-ad-builder-test/README.md

 - Floating and can be snapped to left or right edge
 - Can collapse to make more space
 - Canvas settings
+- Clip the edit mode to see what will be not visible in the final

 ### Sidebar